named-data/NDN-CCL-API/memory-content-cache.rst

         Namespace: `ndn`

     A MemoryContentCache holds a set of Data packets and answers an Interest to return the correct Data packet.
-The cached is periodically cleaned up to remove each stale Data packet based on its FreshnessPeriod (if it has one).
+The cache is periodically cleaned up to remove each stale Data packet based on its FreshnessPeriod (if it has one).

 MemoryContentCache Constructor